indyplanets/appcenter-documentation/user-guide/running-app.md

 2. Select a system, enter the credentials, and then click **Continue**.
 3. Do one of the following:
    * If you did not enter any parameters for this app, you can skip the **App Parameters** card or click **Continue**.
-   * If you entered required parameters for this app, or optional parameters that you want to use for this job run, click **Continue**.
+   * If you entered required parameters for this app or optional parameters that you want to use for this job run, click **Continue**.
    * If you entered optional parameters for this app that you want to ignore for this job run, click **Clear**
 5. Click **Run Now**.